Get E-Book

 markSent(payload.id);

-});markSent() is a dangerous name there.
-The callback can mean the local write path finished its part.
-A better name would say what the program knows: the bytes were accepted locally or the write failed locally.
+markSent() is a risky name there.
+The callback tells you about the local write path.
+A safer name would reflect what you actually know - the bytes were accepted locally, or the local write failed.
 Application delivery still needs a protocol response from the peer.

-TCP acknowledgments can arrive before the peer application sees the bytes.
-The peer kernel can accept bytes into its receive buffer and ACK them.
-The peer process may run later.
-If that process crashes after the ACK and before application handling, the sender has no TCP-level reason to resend those bytes.
+The peer kernel can ACK bytes before the peer application reads them.
+The bytes may be sitting in the peer's receive buffer while the peer process runs later.
+If that process crashes after the ACK but before application handling, TCP has no reason to resend those bytes.
 The transport did its job.
-The protocol above TCP must handle semantic confirmation.
+Your protocol needs its own confirmation when confirmation is important.

-Sequence space also includes control signals.
-SYN and FIN consume sequence positions in TCP's accounting.
-You rarely need that detail in Node code, but it explains why handshake and shutdown participate in the same ordered state machine as data transfer.
-The endpoints are not only exchanging payload bytes; they are synchronizing a byte stream plus control transitions.
+Sequence accounting also includes control signals.
+SYN and FIN consume sequence positions.
+You rarely need that detail in Node code, but it explains why setup, data, and shutdown all belong to one ordered TCP state machine.
+TCP is synchronizing payload bytes and lifecycle transitions together.

 receiver gets bytes 1000..1499